ivhak/cardiac-fibers/README.md

 ## Building

-`ldrb-gpu` relies minimally on the following libraries:
+`cardiac-fibers` relies minimally on the following libraries:
 - [mfem](https://mfem.org), a finite element discretization library.
 - [hypre](https://github.com/hypre-space/hypre), a library of high-performance preconditioners and solvers.
 - METIS, a family of multilevel partitioning algorithms